Godwin Emefiele, to block more foreign goods from importation

-CBN's Governor, Godwin Emefiele, Plans To Ban More Foreign Goods in Import Oill
+CBN's Governor, Godwin Emefiele, Plans To Restrict More Foreign Goods in Import Bill

-- More foreign items will be banned or removed from the import bill, as the government want to reduce the rate Nigerians consume foreign products
+- More foreign items will be restricted or removed from the import bill, as the government want to reduce the rate Nigerians consume foreign products

 - The Central Bank of Nigeria's governor, Godwin Emefiele, says President Muhammadu Buhari's administration plans to cut the import bill by 35%